renaissance-benchmarks/renaissance/README.md

 Above, the `<renaissance-home>` is the path to the root directory of the Renaissance distribution, and `<benchmarks>` is the list of benchmarks that you wish to run.
-For example, you can specify `scala-k-means` as the benchmark.
+For example, you can specify `scala-kmeans` as the benchmark.

 #### Complete list of command-line options